poviolabs/PovioKit/PovioKit/Classes/Utilities/AttributedStringBuilder/README.md

   .create()
 ```

-Here we are also aligning text to center and configuring some other `paragraph` parameters.
 If, for some reason, we need a `mutable` instance, we replace `.create()` with `.createMutable()`.

 We've shown how we can configure a couple of attributed parameters, like color, font, paragraph style, ...
 But what if we want to configure any other attribute?
-The methods shown through examples above are actually just convenience methods calling generic `addAttribute(key: NSAttributedString.Key, object: Any?)` methods.
-We can use this method to configure any other attributes we'd like.
+The methods shown through examples above are actually just convenience methods calling generic `addAttribute(key: NSAttributedString.Key, object: Any?)` method.
+We can use this method instead to configure any other attributes we'd like.

 ## Installation